 Blunt force trauma can also be responsible for causing gallbladder pain, such as after an accident or during intense contact sports.
 Infections of the bile ducts and the gallbladder itself can certainly cause pain as well.

-Gallbladder pain varies on the underlying cause, but the following explains the symptoms from common gallbladder pain causes:
+Gallbladder pain varies on the underlying cause, but the following explains the symptoms from common gallbladder issues:

 - Biliary colic (intermittent duct blockage): Sharp and sudden pain that gets worse over time in the right upper abdomen.
 Pain occasionally travels to the right shoulder of the back, and nausea or vomiting are commonly experienced.
 The pain typically goes away within 5 hours, but a mild, dull pain may continue for about 24 hours following the incident.